masonwheeler/Web.Boo/README.md

 ### The WebBoo attribute
 You can create a server page by writing a class and tagging it with the `WebBoo` attribute, which will rewrite the class under the hood to respond to Web requests, and automatically register the class with the Web.Boo server.
 Methods named `Get` and `Post` on such a class will respond to HTTP GET and POST requests, respectively.

 The WebBoo attribute constructor takes a string, defining the path the class will respond to requests for.
-You can add an optional regex to capture further path data and pass it to a Get overload taking arguments.
+You can also use string interpolations in the path to capture further path data and pass it to a Get method taking arguments.

 ```
-[WebBoo('/', Regex: /(.*)/)]
+[WebBoo('/']
 class Hello:
 	def Get(): //default GET handler
-		return Get('World')
+		return 'Hello World!'

+[WebBoo("/$name/")]
+class HelloName:
-	def Get(name as string): //responds to a single regex match
+	def Get(name as string):
 		return "Hello, $(name)!"
 ```

 The following signatures are also valid:

 ```
-def Get(values as string*): //responds to multiple regex matches
 def Get(values as IDictionary[of string, string]): //responds to a query string
 def Post(values as IDictionary[of string, string]): //responds to a POST message, with form data or query string data passed in
+def Put(values as IDictionary[of string, string]): //responds to a PUT message, with form data or query string data passed in
+def Delete(): //responds to a DELETE message
+def Delete(values as IDictionary[of string, string]): //responds to a DELETE message with a query string
 ```

+The type declaration on the `values` parameter is optional; if none is given, the `WebBoo` attribute will insert it.
+Also, if the class path has interpolations, the valid signatures above must have the interpolated parameters inserted first, with the `values` dictionary at the end.

 All `WebBoo`-annotated classes have access to the following properties: